biocatiit/website/content/news/2026_everything_biosaxs12.rst

 materials, or systems which are polydisperse.**

 Participants are also invited to come on-site or mail in samples for data collection and  training.
-Data collection will occur during the week of 10/23/25.
+Data collection will occur during the week of 11/3/26 or 11/9/26.

 There is no cost associated with the workshop (excepting travel and lodging costs for participants who come on site for data collection, which individual participants